olehyev138/diverst-devv/client/docs/style_conventions.md

 - `api/`
 - #### `components/`
   - This is where we store **presentational** components that focus on how things _look_. [(?)](#componentRef)
-  - <a id="componentFolderStructureRef"></a>Folder structure is based on logical module separation.
+  - <a id="componentFolderStructureRef"></a>Folder structure is based on organizational module separation.
 Ex:
     - `Shared/` for components that are shared across the entire app [(?)](#sharedStructureRef)
     - `Session/` for session components (`LoginForm`, etc.)
     - `User/` for user components